-Students are responsible for familiarizing themselves with the Basic Rule of Conduct and Discipline Process Procedures, which provides a detailed explanation of the College's discipline procedures.
-Click the link for a PDF of the latest version (August 2012).
+Students are responsible for familiarizing themselves with the Student Conduct Process, which provides a detailed explanation of the College's conduct process.
+Click the link to review a PDF of the latest version (September 2014).

 Civil Rights Grievances (including Discrimination, Harassment, Sexual Harassment and Misconduct, Hazing, and Stalking)

-CMC maintains several policies related to civil rights, including hazing and stalking, which are found in the Guide to CMC’s Civil Rights Policies and Civil Rights Grievance Procedures.
-Individuals who believe they have experienced discrimination, harassment, sexual misconduct, stalking, and/or hazing should review the Guide by clicking on the link above.
+CMC's Discrimination, Harassment and Sexual Misconduct Policy and Hazing Policy can be found by clicking on the links.
+Individuals who believe they have experienced discrimination, harassment, sexual misconduct, stalking, and/or hazing should review the College's Civil Rights Grievance Procedures.
 You are also encouraged to speak to the College’s Title IX Coordinator, Mary Spellman, Assistant Vice President/Dean of Students, whose office is on the first floor of the Heggblade Center.
-You can also contact her at (909)621-8114 or firstname.lastname@example.org.
+You can also contact her at (909) 621-8114 or email@example.com.

 In circumstances in which the complaint refers to a member of the CMC faculty, please see Procedures for Student and Faculty Grievances Against Faculty Members and for Faculty Grievances Against Academic Administrators (PDF).